gidra5/uni/obsidian_vault/Getting Started/01 Hello World.md

 First install the language manager.
-It contains all the tools you will need for develompent, like compiler or test runner.
+It contains all the tools you will need for development, like compiler or test runner.
 Follow these steps:

 1. Download [[Language Manager|language manager]]